alephinsights/alephlabs/pages/ARGA-detail.md

 ## Contact

-If you have any thoughts about the future development of ARGA please get in contact directly with Peter Coghill from the project team (peter@alephinsights.com) or through Warren Marks, the dstl technical partner for this project (using Catalyst or via email: wmarks@dstl.gov.uk).
+If you have any thoughts about the future development of ARGA please get in contact directly with [Peter Coghill](https://www.linkedin.com/in/coghill/) from the project team [peter@alephinsights.com](mailto:peter@alephinsights.com).
 We are particularly interested in any input relating to potential use cases or relevant test environments.
 We look forward to hearing from you.